-- The builder repair period for the 30-Day Form begins 31 days following the date of possession.
-If, for example, your home’s date of possession is November 8, 2012, the builder repair period for warranted items listed on your 30-Day Form would begin on December 9, 2012.
+- The builder repair period for the 30-Day Form begins 31 days following the occupancy date.
+If, for example, your home’s occupancy date is November 8, 2012, the builder repair period for warranted items listed on your 30-Day Form would begin on December 9, 2012.

 - The builder repair period for warranted items listed on your Second-Year Form begins on the day after Tarion receives the Form.

 Important Notes About Repairs